This chapter explains what Claude Code is, how it differs from other AI tools, and how the roles split between you and it. Reading time: 5 minutes.

 1. Read and write files

 Claude Code navigates your project like a developer.
 It opens files, understands imports, follows dependencies.
-When it creates a component, it already knows what exists and integrates naturally.
+When it creates src/components/user-card.tsx, it already sees the existing src/components/ui/button.tsx and imports it cleanly instead of rebuilding a new button.

 2. Run commands

 It launches the app, the tests, type checks, database migrations.
-When something fails, it reads the error message and fixes it before moving on.
+If npm run typecheck reports a missing type, it reads the error and fixes the offending file before moving on.

 3. Understand the global context